OpenMage/magento-lts/docs/content/developers/error-pages.md

 Edit these files to provide localized content in the `503.phtml` file and custom styling in the `styles.css` file.

 Ensure your paths point to your `errors` directory.
 The directory name must match the URL parameter indicated in the RewriteRule.
 In the example above, the `sub` directory is used, which is specified as a parameter in the RewriteRule (`skin=sub`)

-### ToDo: nginx
-The nginx setting should be added for multistore setups.